fablabbcn/smartcitizen-docs/docs/start.md

 *   Finally, navigate to and select the Uno’s driver file, named “ArduinoUNO.inf”, located in the “Drivers” folder of the Arduino Software download (not the “FTDI USB Drivers” sub-directory).
 If you cannot see the .inf file, it is probably just hidden.
 You can select the ‘drivers’ folder with the ‘search sub-folders’ option selected instead.
 *   Windows will finish up the driver installation from there

-*This documentaion is proudly based on [Sparkfun Arduino on Windows](https://learn.sparkfun.com/tutorials/installing-arduino-ide/windows) tutorial - CC BY-NC-SA 3.0.*
+*This documentation is proudly based on [Sparkfun Arduino on Windows](https://learn.sparkfun.com/tutorials/installing-arduino-ide/windows) tutorial - CC BY-NC-SA 3.0.*

 ### Which LiPo batteries to use?